alphagov/govuk-design-system/src/components/button/index.md

 Do not only rely on the red colour of a warning button to communicate the serious nature of the action.
 This is because not all users will be able to see the colour or will understand what it signifies.
 Make sure the context and button text make clear what will happen if the user selects it.

+### Buttons on dark backgrounds

+Use the `govuk-button--inverse` modifier class to show white buttons on dark backgrounds — for example, in headers, custom components, and patterns with darker backgrounds.

+Make sure all users can see the button — the white button and background colour [must have a contrast ratio of at least 3:1](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html).

+{{ example({group: "components", item: "button", example: "inverse", html: true, nunjucks: true, open: false}) }}

 ### Disabled buttons

 Disabled buttons have poor contrast and can confuse some users, so avoid them if&nbsp;possible.